I love educating others on what awesome apps they should be using.

-I am a bookworm sometimes and I also have things that I study for meetings during the week.
+I am an occasional bookworm and I usually have things that I need to study for meetings during the week.
 My reading needs are mostly met by the Amazon Kindle app.
 I just like that app and either purchase my ebooks through that store or I convert my ebooks to work in that reader.
 This review is not about the Amazon Kindle app.

 As I mentioned, I have some things to study on a weekly basis.
-Since I have an Android tablet I figured why not see how it works out to use that for studying?
+Since I have an Android tablet, I figured I could check to see how that works for studying.
 So far, it has been interesting.
 I wouldn't rely on this tablet as my only source of studying the material.
-Not yet, anyway.
-That is mainly to do with the quality of my tablet.
+Not yet anyway.
+That is mainly thanks to the quality of my tablet.

 - Highlight text.

 - Make notes inside an epub or PDF document.

 - Sync with my phone as backup in case I have time to work on my studies but don't have my tablet with me.

 - Sync with Dropbox/Google Drive (or other cloud storage option) to back it all up.

 After much reading and testing, I settled on Moon+ Reader Pro.
 It allows me to do everything I mentioned above.
 I use EPUB'S almost exclusively and it will work with EPUB and the pro version will also work with PDF.
 So I downloaded the free version and used it for two weeks as my primary source for studying the aforementioned information.
 As mentioned in the article about my gtablet, I suffered some crashes, lockups, and meltdowns.
 I spent a great deal of time formatting and re-installing.
 Not because of this app, but because of my tablet.
 Needless to say, I lost my notations a couple of times before it dawned on my brain to back it up.
 The free version does allow you to backup everything and then you just save that file and restore it when you re-install Moon+ after fixing your tablet/phone.

 How to: Highlight Text